What is bulimia nervosa?

 If you are binging and/or purging, or if you are worried about your eating, it’s important to speak to your doctor.
-If you don’t feel you can talk to a doctor, talk to someone you trust like a friend, family member or teacher.
+If you don’t feel you can talk to a doctor, talk to someone you trust, such as a friend, family member or teacher.
 They will help you take the first steps towards treatment and recovery.

 What causes bulimia nervosa?

 There is no single cause of bulimia nervosa.
 It is thought to develop from a combination of genetic and environmental influences.